Board of Directors

 Chairman of the Board

-Mark Pruzanski M.D.
+Mark Pruzanski, M.D.

-Srinivas Akkaraju M.D., Ph.D.
+Srinivas Akkaraju, M.D., Ph.D.

-Srinivas Akkaraju, M.D., Ph.D. has served as a member of our board of directors since October 2012.
-Since February 2016, Dr. Akkaraju has been a senior advisor to Sofinnova Ventures.
-From April 2013 to February 2016, Dr. Akkaraju served as a general partner of Sofinnova Ventures.
-From January 2009 until April 2013, Dr. Akkaraju was a managing director of New Leaf Venture Partners, L.L.C.
-From 2006 to 2008, Dr. Akkaraju served as a managing director at Panorama Capital, LLC, a private equity firm founded by the former venture capital investment team of J.P.
-Morgan Partners, LLC, a private equity division of JPMorgan Chase & Co.
-Prior to co-founding Panorama Capital, he was with J.P.
+Srinivas Akkaraju, M.D., Ph.D. has served as a member of our Board of Directors since October 2012.
+Since March 2017, Dr. Akkaraju has been the Managing General Partner of Samsara BioCapital, a venture capital firm that he founded.
+From April 2013 to March 2017, Dr. Akkaraju was a General Partner and then a Senior Advisor of Sofinnova Ventures, a venture capital firm focused on the life sciences industry.
+From January 2009 until April 2013, Dr. Akkaraju was a Managing Director of New Leaf Venture Partners, an investment firm focused on the healthcare technology sector.
+From 2006 to 2008, Dr. Akkaraju served as a Managing Director of Panorama Capital, a venture capital firm that he co-founded along with other members of the former venture capital investment team of J.P.
+Morgan Partners, a private equity division of JPMorgan Chase & Co.
+Prior to co-founding Panorama Capital, Dr. Akkaraju was with J.P.
 Morgan Partners, which he joined in 2001 and of which he became a partner in 2005.
-From 1998 to 2001, he was in business and corporate development at Genentech, Inc. (a wholly owned member of the Roche Group), a biotechnology company, most recently as senior manager.
+From 1998 to 2001, Dr. Akkaraju worked in business and corporate development at Genentech, Inc. (now a member of the Roche Group), a biotechnology company.
+Dr. Akkaraju has been a director of Seattle Genetics, Inc. since 2003, Aravive, Inc. (formerly Versartis, Inc.) since July 2013 and Syros Pharmaceuticals, Inc. since June 2017.
+Dr. Akkaraju also serves on the board of directors of a number of private companies.
 Dr. Akkaraju received his M.D. and a Ph.D. in Immunology from Stanford University.
 He received his undergraduate degrees in Biochemistry and Computer Science from Rice University.
-Dr. Akkaraju serves and has served on the boards of directors and board committees of numerous public and private companies.
-Dr. Akkaraju serves as a director of Seattle Genetics, Inc., Versartis Inc. and aTyr Pharma, Inc. Previously, Dr. Akkaraju served as a director on the boards of Barrier Therapeutics, Inc., Eyetech Pharmaceuticals, Inc., Synageva Biopharma Corp. and ZS Pharma, Inc., all publicly traded biotechnology companies, and Amarin Corporation plc, a foreign publicly traded biotechnology company.

-Luca Benatti Ph.D.
+Luca Benatti, Ph.D.

-Keith Gottesdiener M.D.
+Keith Gottesdiener, M.D.